Israel Independence Day: Celebrating Yom HaAtzmaut

 Though at first the Arab army had the advantage, as the fighting continued, it became clear that the Jews, who were better organized and better financed due to their own government and taxation system, were not going to succumb easily.

-As the Jewish army, led by the Palmach (the fighting force of the Haganah) began to overpower their Arab adversaries, Palestinian Arabs began to leave in droves, fearing Jewish revenge.
-Before the official declaration of an Israeli state, over 200,000 Arabs had fled Palestine.
+As the Jewish army, led by the Palmach (the fighting force of the Haganah) began to overpower their Arab adversaries, Palestinians began to leave in droves, fearing Jewish revenge.
+Before the official declaration of an Israeli state, over 200,000 Arabs had fled.
 Most of them, anticipating an Arab victory, planned to return.

-On May 14, 1948, after the last of the British forces left Palestine, David Ben-Gurion declared the creation of the state of Israel.
+On May 14, 1948, after the last of the British forces left Mandatory Palestine, David Ben-Gurion declared the creation of the state of Israel.
 The new state was recognized immediately by U.S. President Harry S. Truman and Soviet leader Joseph Stalin.
-The neighboring Arab countries — Egypt, TransJordan, Syria, Lebanon, and Iraq — immediately rejected the state and declared war, adding the forces of actual countries to what had previously been only a “civil” war in Palestine between Arabs and Jews.
+The neighboring Arab countries—Egypt, TransJordan, Syria, Lebanon, and Iraq—immediately rejected the state and declared war, adding the forces of actual countries to what had previously been only a “civil” war between Arabs and Jews.

 Jewish state at Haifa Port